 Another outdoor adventure awaits south on Highway 21, on Route CC -- Taum Sauk Mountain State Park, which is home to 7,448 acres of unspoiled land and solitude.
-Stand on the state’s highest point at 1,772 feet above sea level or hike the three-mile loop trail to the state’s highest wet-weather waterfall, Mina Sauk Falls.
+Stand on the state’s highest point at 1,772 feet above sea level or hike the 3-mile loop trail to the state’s highest wet-weather waterfall, Mina Sauk Falls.
 A portion of the Ozark Trail also crosses the park, providing extensive hiking opportunities.
 For the less adventurous, the expansive mountainous landscape can be viewed from the park's accessible overlook.
 The park also offers a primitive campground and numerous picnic sites.
 Cost: Admission is free.
 Click here for camping fees.

 The Missouri Department of Natural Resources preserves state parks and historic sites to give visitors the opportunity to rediscover Missouri’s unique landscapes and heritage.
 State parks and historic sites are funded primarily by the one-tenth-of-one-percent parks, soils and water sales tax, which allows visitors to enjoy these resources at little or no cost, making them a great value.
 Your family will also value their time together exploring and enjoying Missouri’s fascinating natural and cultural resources while creating lasting memories.